Fountain Avenue Streetscape Project

 What’s next?

-The city will do a pilot program first where they put up temporary bike lanes protected by bollards.
+The city will do a pilot program first where they put up temporary bike lanes protected by a concrete curb.
 Then, based on community input, they will create a more permanent solution.
-The widening of the sidewalks still needs funding and so could take a few years longer.
-The West Hollywood City Council has delayed the pilot program by asking for a Fountain Avenue Streetscape Design Steering Committee to be formed and to have several meetings to discuss potential design elements.
-Those meetings have started as of April of 2024, and hopefully will quickly progress to a pilot program.
+The widening of the sidewalks is a larger project and still needs funding, so that project will take a few years longer.
+The Fountain Avenue Streetscape Project will be considered by the City Council on Monday, September 15, 2025 (see the agenda for links to the staff report and detailed drawings).

 How You Can Help